Hydra-Chain/hydragon-core-contracts/README.md

 ### Environment Setup

 There are a few things that should be done to set up the repo once you've cloned it and installed the dependencies and libraries.
 An important step for various parts of the repo to work properly is to set up a `.env` file.
 There is an `.example.env` file provided, copy it and rename the copy `.env`.

-The v3 contract set is meant to be deployed across two blockchains, which are called the root chain and child chain.
-In the case of Polygon POS v3 itself, Ethereum mainnet is the root chain, while Polygon POS v3 is the child chain.
-In order to give users the ability to work with these contracts on the chains of their choice, four networks are configured in Hardhat: `root`, `rootTest`, `child`, and `childTest`.
-To interact with whichever networks you would like to use as root and/or child, you will need to add a URL pointing to an RPC endpoint on the relevant chain in your `.env` file.
-This can be a RPC provider such as Ankr or Alchemy, in which case you would put the entire URL including the API key into the relevant line of the `.env`, or could be a local node, in which case you would put `https://localhost:<PORT_NUMBER>` (usually 8545).

-A field for a private key is also provided in the `.env`.
-You will need to input this if you are interacting with any public networks (for example, deploying the contracts to a testnet).

-Lastly, there are fields for an Etherscan and Polygonscan for verifying any deployed contracts on the Ethereum or Polygon mainnets or testnets.
-(Some additional configuration may be required, only Eth mainnet, Goerli, Polygon POS v1, and Mumbai are configured as of this writing.)

 ### Compiling Contracts